 I would recommend FastestVPN if you’d like…

 - Protection under the law: As FastestVPN is based in the Cayman Islands, they’ll never be forced to hand over your data.

 - Does not log data: I love that FastestVPN only saves the essential information for logging in and billing.

 - Speed: Whether you have a Mac or a PC, FastestVPN won’t speed down your Internet too much.

-- Affordable: .83 cents month with the five year plan?
+- Affordable: $1.11 per month with the three-year plan?
 You don’t get any cheaper than that with VPN subscriptions.

 However, steer clear if you don’t want…